shadowed1/Chard/README.md

 <br>

 - Chrome app shelf is missing icon + pin support.
-Remedied by customizing xfce4 shelf.
+Remedied by customizing xfce4 shelf or install KDE Plasma.
 - Entering Chard Root with Sommelier support will generate some harmless errors.

 <br>

 - Display Scaling support is still in the beginning stages of implementation.
-- Mediatek GPU support is currently being worked on.
+- Mediatek GPU support is currently being worked on (hard!)

 <br>

-- Exiting Chard Root session while others are active is not recommended.
+- Exiting Chard Root session while others are active is not supported.
 Exit them all at once!
 - When using OBS game capture, it is recommended (and required if using chard arch) to run everything in one shell.
 So run `obs & prismlauncher` for example.

 <br>